 The Board has collective responsibility for setting the strategic aims and objectives of the Group.
-Our business model and strategy are detailed in the Science in Sport overview section on pages 9 to 20.
-The key challenges in their execution can be found on pages 26 to 28.
+Our business model and strategy are detailed in the Science in Sport overview section on page 6 to 8.
+The key challenges in their execution can be found on pages 12 to 13.

-- 2. Seek to understand and meet shareholder needs and expectations We encourage all our shareholders to attend our AGM, which provides a forum and time for shareholders' questions through open disussion.
-The Board actively engage with shareholders on a regular basis as detailed in our Business Review. - 3.
-Take into account wider stakeholder and social responsibilities and their implications for long-term success
+2. Seek to understand and meet shareholder needs and expectations

+We encourage all our shareholders to attend our AGM, which provides a forum and time for shareholders' questions through open disussion.
+The Board actively engage with shareholders on a regular basis as detailed in our Business Review.

+3. Take into account wider stakeholder and social responsibilities and their implications for long-term success

 The Group seeks to ensure a sustainable business, behaving with social, ethical and environmental responsibility.
 We engage with all key stakeholders including the communities in which the Group operates, our people and the environment.
-Full details of the Group's approach to this are included in the Report of the Directors specifically pages 50 to 55.
+Full details of the Group's approach to this are included in the Report of the Directors specifically pages 38 to 43.